A Travel Price Comparison for Families, Couples, and Backpackers Copenhagen vs. Florence for Attractions, Food, Nightlife, and Old Town

 The beautiful city of Copenhagen offers food and shopping.
 Exploring the old town is a popular activity.
 With so much to do, one day is probably not enough time to see everything.
 It will give you the chance to have new experiences.

-With museums and nightlife around the iconic city of Florence, there's plenty to do.
+With museums and nightlife around the historical city of Florence, there's plenty to do.
 Anyone can find something fun to do here.
 Make sure you visit the old town while you're here.
 But since there are so many activities, you'll likely want to spend more than one day exploring.

 Copenhagen is a popular place that is full of things to see and experience.
 If you have a weekend, this city makes for a great vacation.
 Make sure you visit the old town while you're here.
 While some people choose to spend more or less time in Copenhagen, a weekend is sufficent for most.
 Take your pick from the many activities offered here.